 Routing.
 In this context, routing rules determine whether users can use other network routes while connected to the VPN.

 Split tunneling allows simultaneous access to other networks, such as the Internet.

 Force tunneling requires all traffic to go exclusively through the VPN and does not allow simultaneous access to other networks.

 Triggering.
 Triggering determines how and when a VPN connection is initiated (for example, when an app opens, when the device is turned on, manually by the user).
-For triggering options, see the VPN connectivity.
+For triggering options, see the VPN auto-triggered profile options.